 The aesthetic was widely known in Japan as Ma, an architectural philosophy which translates to “the space between”.
 Instead of that space standing for a gap, the philosophy of Ma views it as the negative space, the silence, and the root of meaning.

 Eventually, Ma spread beyond Japanese architecture and culture, influencing Dutch and German artists to focus on modern, geometric lines and primary colors.
 Hans Hoffman, German-American abstract artist, was one of the early artist heavily influenced by the concept of minimalism:

 The ability to simplify means to eliminate the unnecessary so that the necessary may speak.

 Minimalism spread beyond fine art and emerged in the world of graphic design.
 In the past few years, we’ve seen more and more brands jump aboard the minimalist trend as they simplify their branding from their messaging to the logos themselves.

 Can you spot the best logos?
 Take this free quiz to find out.

 You’re probably already familiar with the idea of minimalism in logo design.
 As we previously wrote:

 Companies want their logo to be instantly recognizable, easily interpretable, and timeless.
 Overly complex logos often fail to achieve those goals.
 Web designers often talk about restraint — not putting everything, including the kitchen sink, on a page.
 The same should be said about logo design.

 Many graphic designers agree.
 Some of the most famous and recognized logos in the world, such as the logos of IBM and ABC, came from graphic designers like Paul Rand – a designer who appreciated simplicity in design.
 Instead of creating overly complicated corporate logos that were popular at that time, Rand and his clients focused on minimalism and created several iconic logos.
-But how can you achieve the same success?

 How can you achieve the same success as these iconic brands, with a logo design or redesign for your business?
 Here are some tips to help you get started.